jouellnyc/Porsche_L9110/README.md

 - Got 2 more and made a support bar in the middle of the square.
 - Took the motors and held them tight with some elastics criss crossed.
 - Added the Tissue Paper Roll
-   - To save time
+   - To save time on a quick prototype
    - There was not a lot of room left
-   - It's a quick prototype
 - Hooked up the motor controllers to each of the motors and tucked the wires through the Tissue Paper Roll.

 # Prototype A